Yellowstone Caldera Loop – day 4

 We had driven in on this highway.
 If we had been thinking ahead we could have stashed some sodas or beers there.
 Definitely a failure of planning.

-The forest walk continued on to the west end of Shoshone Lake.
-The boggy inlet there provides excellent mosquito habitat and we did not linger.
+The forest walk continued on to the east end of Shoshone Lake.
+The boggy inlet there is excellent mosquito habitat and we did not linger.

 Shoshone is another very large lake in Yellowstone that you likely have never heard of.
 At 13 square miles, it is the largest lake in the lower 48 that cannot be reached by road.